yoo-wang/ORA-Final-Project-Supply-Chain-and-Distribution-System/README.md

 <br>
 Here defines our Phase 1 Objective Function.<br>
 Our operational goal is to minimize the total load shedding under a specific scenario.
-In our Gurobi implementation, we define this function Q simply as the sum of Delta P, which represents the total active power cut off from all nodes.
+In our Gurobi implementation, we define this function Q simply as the sum of Delta P, which represents the total active power cut off from all nodes.<br>
 <img src="Images/Objective Function for Stage 1.png" alt="Objective Function for Stage 1" width="450"><br>
 <br>
 In Phase 2, we add investment costs into our objective function.<br>